The Gift of Today: Finding Joy and Purpose in the Present

 A life touched by cancer is a life forever changed.
 Suddenly, setting goals, making plans, and thinking about the future seem to revolve around the diagnosis.
 It is normal to worry, to question your existence and life path, and to simply wonder, Why me?

-It is far from easy.
+Finding your own way to "take on" cancer is far from easy.
 But you are not alone.

-1. Assess your life
+1. Assess your life.

 Some survivors say their cancer gave them a wake-up call and a second chance to make life what they want it to be.
 Ask yourself those tough questions.

 “My outlook on life has changed tremendously.
 I’m far more appreciative of life and I live for the day.
 I don’t live for the future — it takes away from the moments we have at that present time.
 I love more, respect and honor things in life like I’ve never could before.”

-— Daniel Jacobs, boxing middleweight champion and cancer survivor
+Daniel Jacobs, boxing middleweight champion, cancer survivor

-2. Enjoy nature
+2. Enjoy nature.

 Spending time outdoors can be very therapeutic, helping relieve stress and improving overall quality of life in cancer patients.
 Taking a walk, sitting in a quiet space outside your home, smelling flowers, and stargazing are all ways you can benefit from the outdoors.
 Talk to your doctor about what a safe outdoor space and activity could be for you.

-3. Explore a creative activity
+3. Explore a creative activity.

 Many people have found that doing something creative helps them express their emotions and reduces stress, depressive symptoms, and physical pain.
-Creative activities might include painting, drawing, taking photographs, or learning to play a musical instrument.
+Creative activities might include painting, drawing, taking photographs, gardening, or learning to play a musical instrument.